Ambita/samhandling_megler_boligbyggelag_docs/README.md

     * postnummer (postal number) - The postal number of the address
     * poststed (postal place) - The postal place name of the address
   * telefon - The phone number of the broker department
+* kontaktperson (person to contact) - Person to contact about the order, e.g. the main broker
+  * id - A unique identifier within the broker office
+  * navn (name) - The name of the broker
+  * epost (e-mail) - The e-mail of the broker
+  * telefon (phone) - The phone number of the broker

 #### Response